Journeying Through the Seasons with the Wheel of the Year

 This is a good time to honor and appreciate the balance within nature and reflect on how you can cultivate greater balance and harmony in your personal life.

 How to Celebrate The Wheel of the Year

 There are so many ways to celebrate the Wheel of the Year and honor the light and Spirit of Gaia by observing, celebrating and marveling in her beauty and change throughout the seasons.

-The more present and connected you become with the rhythm of nature and the spirit of the seasons, the easier it becomes to intuitively celebrate!
+The more present and connected you become with the rhythm of nature and the spirit of the seasons, the easier it becomes to intuitively celebrate the changes inherently present throughout life on earth!
 For example, in Lughnasadh, the berries are ripe and stone fruits are abundant on the trees… So celebrate by picking fruit (go to a you-pick orchard) or buy berries from the store and eat them in a park, while you practice being fully present in the moment, aware of your innate connection with the Earth.

 I’ll be writing more about celebrating each of the points of the Wheel of the Year and honoring Nature as we transition through them in the Northern Hemisphere…